Interstate 66: Timeline

 In 2016, VDOT announced that it was planning to add express lanes and multimodal transportation improvements to I-66 outside the Beltway (the "Transform 66 Outside the Beltway" improvement project).
-A decision was also made to move forward with widening I-66 eastbound and make multimodal improvements from the Dulles Airport connector to Ballston (the "Transform 66 Inside the Beltway" improvement project).
+A decision was also made to move forward with widening I-66 eastbound and make multimodal improvements from the Dulles Airport connector to Ballston, the "Transform 66 Inside the Beltway" improvement project.

 VDOT also announced during 2016 that it would initiate on I-66 a dynamic tolling system in the peak travel directions during rush hours.
 On December 4, 2017, VDOT converted 10 mi of I-66 between US 29 in Rosslyn and the Capital Beltway to an HOV variable congestion pricing tolling system.
 The system permits solo drivers to use I-66 during peak travel hours in the appropriate direction if they pay a toll.

 VDOT designed the price of toll to keep traffic moving at a minimum of 45 mph and to increase the capacity of the road.
-Carpools and vanpools (with three or more people), transit, on-duty law enforcement and first responders will not pay a toll.
-Prices ranged up to $47 for solo drivers, but the average speed during the morning rush hour was 57 mph versus 37 mph a year before.
+Carpools and vanpools (with three or more people), transit, on-duty law enforcement and first responders do not pay a toll.
+Prices were as high as $47 one-way during the lanes' first weeks of operations, attracting controversy and national media attention.
+The average speed during the morning rush hour was 57 mph versus 37 mph a year before.
+In 2023, VDOT reported that the average charge to travel the length of the tolled section was $6.31 in mornings and $5.10 in evenings.
+0.04% of trips cost more than $40, and it was the first time that any trips at all had crossed that amount since 2020.